 What you’ll find at Walt Disney World: It’s impossible to visit Walt Disney World without using some form of transportation.
 Whether you bring your own car or use Walt Disney World complimentary transportation, you’ll need to use something to get around.
 Only four of the resort hotels allow you to walk to a park, and no hotel allows you to walk to all of them.

 Buses, boats, and monorails are available to get you around the resort, and opinions on them vary.
 I love the boats, as the waterways are often scenic, and are usually not too overcrowded.
-The monorails are a bit on the risky side, with breakdowns and interruptions to service happening a little more often that most guests would like.
+The monorails are a bit on the risky side, with breakdowns and interruptions to service happening a little more often than most guests would like.
 Buses can be hit or miss; sometimes they’re reliable and you only have to wait a few minutes for one, and other times you might be waiting a while, or find yourself crammed on with lots of other guests.

 What you’ll find at Disneyland: The Disneyland resort is totally walkable, with a few minutes walk between the theme parks, Downtown Disney, and the resort hotels.
 You can even walk from some of the offsite hotels!
 There is a monorail that runs from Downtown Disney to within the Disneyland park, but it’s more of a ride than actual necessary transportation.